 It is imperative that these orthodontic problems be addressed as they make oral care difficult and add stress to other facial structures like the jaw.
 When such concerns are left unaddressed, they can lead to tooth decay, gum disease, oral bone deterioration, enamel wear, bleeding gums, and jaw-related problems which can eventually lead to eating and speaking problems.

-Visual observation can already tell if a person needs braces or an orthodontic treatment.
+Visual observation can usually tell if a person needs orthodontic treatment.
 Look at your teeth in the mirror and see if they are crowded, crooked, or too far apart.
 Try to bite down and see if your teeth fit together.
 A large space between the upper and lower teeth or a protrusion of either the upper or lower teeth may also indicate bite problems.
-Additionally, frequent jaw pains is also a sign that extra stress are put on your temporomandibular joints.
+Additionally, frequent jaw pain is also a sign that extra stress is put on your temporomandibular joints.